SUPPLY CHAIN SOCIAL AND ENVIRONMENTAL RESPONSIBILITY

-- Risk Assessment Process: EMC’s internally-developed risk analysis determines which sites we consider to be high risk, and are therefore to be prioritized for audits and spot checks over the course of the year (see graphic "Evaluating Supplier Site Risk").
+- Risk Assessment Process: EMC’s internally-developed risk analysis determines which sites we consider to be high risk.
+We prioritize these sites for audits and spot checks over the course of the year (see graphic "Evaluating Supplier Site Risk").

 - Spot Checks: These assessments of key social and environmental indicators at supplier sites are conducted by in-region EMC supply chain technical and commercial staff.
 Spot checks identify and remedy small problems before they become significant issues.
-They also give us a more frequent view to on-the-ground conditions, complementing the formal auditing process.
-EMC staff completed 31 spot checks in 6 countries in 2014.
+They also give us a view of on-the-ground conditions at suppliers we might not otherwise visit, complementing the formal auditing process.
+EMC staff completed 25 spot checks in 5 countries in 2015.

 - Institute of Public & Environmental Affairs database: EMC regularly checks the database of pollution violations maintained by the Institute of Public & Environmental Affairs in China.
-Any concerns identified through these channels are corrected promptly using direct supplier discussion and Corrective Action Plans (CAPs), where relevant.
+Any concerns identified through its data are corrected using direct supplier discussion and Corrective Action Plans (CAPs) where relevant.

 Metrics and Results